 - Submit a concise CV without attachments.

-STADIO Higher Education is inviting applications for the position of: Lecturer (CL)
+STADIO (Pty) Ltd is inviting applications for the position of: Junior / Graduate Trainee Lecturer in the School of Commerce

 Key Roles and Responsibilities:

-- Experience in online teaching and learning environments will be an advantage.
+- Experience with online and blended teaching and learning environments will also be advantageous.

 - Effective communication and interpersonal skills.